 Elderflower is best known for its use in making cordial, a type of sweet liqueur.
 Also, elderflower drinks like cordial, champagne, tea, or water are said to have a tonic or stimulating quality due to the medicinal components in them.
-Elderflower tea has strong antioxidant properties and antiviral effects, which makes it quite popular for fighting a cold, flu, and symptoms.
+Elderflower tea has strong antioxidant properties and antiviral effects, which makes it quite popular for fighting a cold, flu, and other symptoms.

 You’ll find several recipes that use these blossoms, especially desserts, squashes, cordial, gin, champagne, tea, or water.

-This article takes an overview of elderflower’s meaning, uses, benefits, and flavor profile; it also the best elderflower substitute to use in a pinch.
+This article takes an overview of elderflower’s meaning, uses, benefits, and flavor profile; it is also the best elderflower substitute to use in a pinch.

 What is Elderflower?